Starting a Dutch Business as a Multinational/Holding

 In case you are a multinational or large organisation, and you are considering moving your holding activities (or head office) to the Netherlands, it’s important to get your information from Netherland’s No1 incorporation agent.

-What are the reasons for setting up a Dutch holding company?
+What are the reasons for setting up a holding company in the Netherlands?

 1. Access to new talent & technology